cutecprog/projecteuler/README.md

 This is my attempt at the euler project.

 I'm giving myselfe12.c an hour a day to do these.
 So a lot of these problems are solved with brute force instead of grace.
 On certain days I will refactor my code to be more graceful.
 I may switch languages and/or solve some problem in multiple languages.

-The naming convention is "e.\.c" eg "e4.c" for euler problem 4.
+The naming convention is "e%i\.%s" % (problem_number, extension) eg "e4.c" for

-Status
+c code for euler problem 4.

-e4.c:solution()         Generic Dumb Ugly e4.c:isPalindromic()    Generic Dumb Ugly e5.c:solution()         Limited Dumb Readable
+Status (Note to self: write a status for each problem) e4.c:solution()         Generic Dumb Ugly e4.c:isPalindromic()    Generic Dumb Ugly e5.c:solution()         Limited Dumb Readable